 In general, Bluetooth is backward compatible: Bluetooth devices supporting the Bluetooth 5 standard should still be able to pair with devices using, say, the ancient Bluetooth 2.1, launched back in 2007.

-However, if a device supports Bluetooth 4.0 (in some cases), 4.2 (in most cases) or 5.0 (in most cases), it should recognize both Bluetooth Smart and Classic.
+However, if a device supports Bluetooth 4.0 (in some cases), 4.2 (in most cases) or 5.0 and higher (in most cases), it should recognize both Bluetooth Smart and Classic.
 Bluetooth 4.0 devices will be officially labeled Bluetooth Smart Ready.
-In the case of Bluetooth 4.2 and 5, it's expected.
+In the case of Bluetooth 4.2 and 5 and higher, it's expected.

 Gadgets that commonly use Bluetooth Smart include personal health gadgets such as fitness bands or heart-rate monitors.
 These gadgets will only pair with a smartphone or tablet that also uses Bluetooth Smart – or are Bluetooth Smart Ready.

 Most smartphones are Bluetooth Smart compatible.
-That includes iPhones running iOS 7 and newer, Android phones running 4.3 or newer, Windows Phone 8.1 devices, and all BlackBerry 10 devices.
+That includes iPhones running iOS 7 and newer and Android phones running 4.3 or newer.
 Ensure your phone is running the latest version of its operating system – but if your device isn't new enough to run relatively current software, you may not be able to pair it with that fitness band.